-Prerequisite: 90% or higher in Visual Arts Portfolio 1 CP, teacher Credit: 1.00 recommendation
+Prerequisite: 90% or higher in Visual Arts Portfolio 1 CP Credit: 1.00

-Visual Arts Portfolio Honors is an advanced art course emphasizes individualized exploration of specific art problems.
-The course content is contractual and meets the interests and needs of individual students.
-A sketchbook and periodic critiques are required.
+Visual Arts Portfolio 2 Honors is an advanced art course that emphasizes individualized exploration of a specific art career field.
 Students develop and maintain professional quality portfolios.
-This course prepares students for Advanced Placement studio courses.
-Media and techniques explored may include but are not limited to painting, printmaking, design, mixed media, ceramics, and sculpture.
+This course prepares students for Advanced Placement studio courses, college applications, and more.
 Students in this course will be required to work with more intensity, at a deeper level, and produce a wider range of more difficult and complex material.
+They will build an online portfolio, keep up a professional sketchbook, and create 10 projects.

-Band 1
+Instrumental Music: Band 1

-Prerequisite: Middle School Band, Private Study, and Teacher Credit: 1.00 Recommendation
+Prerequisite: Middle School Band, Private Study, and Teacher Recommendation Credit: 1.00

-Band 1 is for freshman and beginning players of woodwind, brass, keyboard, and percussion instruments of the concert band.
+Band 1 is for freshman and players of woodwind, brass, keyboard, and percussion instruments of the concert band.
 The course is a performing group preparing for concerts and also functioning as a Basketball Band.
 Guitar and bass players may audition.
 Class activities emphasize the development of instrument technique, tone production, tuning, fundamentals of music theory, music reading, and listening skills.

-Band 2 - 4
+Instrumental Music: Band 2 - 4

-Prerequisite: Band 1 & Teacher Recommendation
+Prerequisite: Band 1 & Teacher Recommendation Credit: 1.00

 Band 2 through 4 are continuation levels for students who have successfully completed Band 1.
 These courses emphasize increasing both their technical and musical development through concentration on the elements of music.
-Small ensemble participation is emphasized and students expand their understanding of wind literature through large ensemble participation.
-The fundamentals of concert performance are reviewed and opportunities are available to students for section leadership responsibilities.
+Small ensemble participation is emphasized, and students expand their understanding of wind literature through large ensemble participation.
+The fundamentals of concert performance are reviewed, and opportunities are available to students for section leadership responsibilities.
 Emphasis is on the advancement of instrument technique, the further development of ensemble performance skills, and rehearsal and performance of intermediate level band music

-Band Honors
+Instrumental Music: Band Honors